 Unless the work is published with a U.S. Government, EU, or Crown copyright, IEEE authors must follow the copyright holder’s requirements.

-Upon acceptance of the paper by IEEE, the author must replace the posted author-submitted paper with either: (1) the full citation to the IEEE work with the DOI, or (2) the accepted version of the paper with the DOI and an appropriate copyright notice, as described in the “Accepted Paper” section below.
-No other changes may be made to the accepted paper.
+Upon acceptance of the paper by IEEE, the author must replace the posted author-submitted paper with either: (1) the full citation to the IEEE work with the DOI, or (2) the accepted version of the paper with the DOI and an appropriate copyright notice, as described in the “Accepted paper” section below.

 Authors may share or post their accepted paper in the following locations: